TOAST-DOCS/Compute-Instance/en/console-guide.md

 Instance flavors are allowed to change, depending on the current flavors.

-* Instances with types M, C, R, T, and X can be changed to have flavors of types M, C, R, T, and X.
+* Instances with types m2, c2, r2, t2, and x1 can be changed to have flavors of types m2, c2, r2, t2, and x1.
-* Instances with types M, C, R, T, and X cannot be changed to have flavors of type U.
+* Instances with types m2, c2, r2, t2, and x1 cannot be changed to have flavors of type u2.
-* Type U cannot change flavors after created: not even to those of the same U type.
+* Type u2 cannot change flavors after created: not even to those of the same u2 type.

 If an instance changes its flavors, Change and Confirm Change are followed.
 When all tasks are completed, the VM status changes into **Shutoff**, and you can start an instance by clicking **Start Instance** in **Further Functions**.